 Simple and rapid installation.
 Easy to maintain.

-The guide on how to work with the Docker Community Edition on Ubuntu 20.04 LTS
+Connecting and configuring Docker Community Edition on Ubuntu 20.04 LTS

-After purchasing and starting the VM you should know its IP address.
+After purchasing and starting the VM, you should know its IP address.
 You can find it in the personal account of Amazon.

 To connect to the Server, you should generate a “Private Key” in advance.
-This can be done using the following instruction (by choosing the “file format:” option “.ppk” in point 3)
+This can be done using the following instruction (by choosing the “file format:” option “.ppk” in point 3) Guide – How To – Create and use Key Pair to connect to a VM

 - In the “Auth” section, click “Browse” and specify the path to the .ppk file you received earlier.

-- Go to the home page of “Session”, enter the IP address of the VM and click “Open”.
+- Go to the home page of “Session”, enter the IP address of the VM, and click “Open”.

-- To check that Docker is up and running, enter the command
+- To check that Docker is up and running, enter the command:

 sudo docker run hello-world